top of page

 Young Jim Hawkins finds a map leading to the legendary "Treasure Island."
 But the journey is more than just a hunt for gold; it’s a thrilling game of cat-and-mouse against the charismatic but dangerous Long John Silver.
 From the fog-drenched quays of Bristol to the tropical shores of the Caribbean, our heroes must navigate mutiny, mystery, and the search for what truly matters.

-First serialised in a children’s magazine in the early 1880s, Robert Louis Stevenson’s Treasure Island didn't just tell a story; it defined the entire pirate genre as we know it.
+Treasure Island didn't just tell a story; it defined the entire pirate genre as we know it.
 From the "X marks the spot" maps to the one-legged sea cook with a parrot on his shoulder, Stevenson’s imagination became the blueprint for high-seas adventure.
 Over the last century, the tale has proven its status as an enduring classic through countless iconic adaptations—from the definitive 1950 Disney live-action film to the Muppets’ beloved musical mayhem and even the gritty, cinematic world of Black Sails.
 It is a story that has been reimagined for every generation, and now, Eastbourne G&S is proud to continue that tradition, blending the book’s timeless grit with a fresh, musical spirit that feels both nostalgic and brand new.

 Perform With Us!